1

 “Please.”
 He was practically begging now.
 “Give us a shot.
 What, you talking to other dudes?”

 “So what is it?”
-He laughed; there were more nerves in it than humor.
+He laughed, more nerves in it than humor.
 “Am I ugly?”

-Now that was a joke.
-A perfectly round ‘fro sat on his head like a dark brown sun.
-His narrow eyes stared into my soul.
-The hair under his chin and scattered over his cheeks suggested he hadn’t shaved in weeks, but it fit his whole ‘I woke up like this’ aesthetic.
+Now that was laughable.
+A perfectly round fro sat on his head like a dark brown sun.
+If I had to describe his features in one word, it’d be narrow.
+His eyes were slits.
+The hair on the lower half of his face framed a mouth that was pencil point fine, his nose a slender arc I hadn’t seen on many Black men, not even his fellow light skins.
+The way his plaid shirt hung over his khaki pants like a poncho fit his whole ‘I woke up like this’ aesthetic.
 He was a Starburst for the eyes.
 “Shut up,” I said as my eyes rolled.
 “It’s not… I mean, we work together, Ethan.
 What’ll happen when we break up?”

 He let out a joyless chuckle.
 “When?”